My Al Capone Museum | home

 The Truth: While it is true through immigration and travel documents that Al Capone visited Cuba on a couple of occaisions, he never owned a home there.
 He always rented a Hotel room at the Sevilla in old Havana.
 The situation for a gangster in Cuba even at that time was unsure (Police and military roundups of gangsters).
 So the long term purchase of a house at a place that was unstable would be unheard of.
 The specific house often mentioned was once owned by a dentist and now a restaurant near the beach in Varadero.
 This was NEVER owned by Al capone nor did he ever set foot in there.
 I think they even mention it somewhere on the outside of the house.
 People seem to think Capone could go in any country or town and act like a big boss and do as he pleased.
 This is totally wrong and false!
 Capone was king in one place and one place only!
 That was in Chicago circa 1925-1931.
-Example: Al Capone tried to visit California and was immediately turned around by officials and ecorted out of town like a vagrant.

 The Myth: Al Capone had an Italian accent.

 The Truth: Being born in New York, No, he didn't.
 The only accent he had and lost was his New York accent.
 Johnny Torrio took Al and refined his rough edges in order to make him a tad more respectable for business dealings.
 As far as what his voice sounded like, Chicago American city editor Harry Read wrote in his memoirs that when he first met Capone he was expecting a deep basso voice due to his hulking mass but instead was surprised to hear a jocular high pitched voice coming out of Capone's mouth.

 The Myth: Al graduated from high school.

 The Myth: Al near the end of his life was fishing in the swimming pool with his bathrobe on.
 It must be true because I have seen photos.
 Even a published author / historian said so on a gangster message board.